 11th Green (Currently played as hole No 2) Opened in 2010

-The downland style course, located on an attractive undulating site, with magnificent external views, features open grassland interspersed by newly planted clumps of indigenous woodland.
-Although a dry, fast running course, water will be a significant feature on The Weybrook with a series of five lakes located in natural valleys built into the course layout.
-Four of these lakes are linked by a natural looking chalk stream which meanders through a valley, crossing the 14th hole fairway twice, before running into the small lake which wraps around the left hand side and rear of the green.
-All in all no less than seven of the holes on The Weybrook will have water features directly in play.
+The downland style course, located on an attractive undulating site with magnificent external views, features open grassland interspersed by newly planted clumps of indigenous woodland.
+Although a dry, fast running course, water will be a significant feature on The Weybrook with a series of four lakes located in natural valleys built into the course layout.
+The lakes are linked by a natural looking chalk stream which meanders through a valley, crossing the 14th hole fairway twice, before running into the small lake which wraps around the left hand side and rear of the green.
+Seven of the holes on The Weybrook will have water features directly in play.

 14th Green (Currently played as 5th Hole) with pond feature directly in play

-The Rooksdown Course will be formed by the former back nine holes will be familiar to most Basingstoke golfers, it provides an attractive and shorter challenge at par 35 2852yards from the back and 2553 yards from the red tees.
+The Rooksdown Course will be formed by the former back nine holes and will be familiar to most Basingstoke golfers.
+It provides an attractive and shorter challenge at par 35 of 2852 yards from the back tees and 2553 yards from the red tees.

 New 9 Holes Under Construction

-The revamped front 9 is currently under construction, but is already seeing impressive progress.
 While there is still a good amount of work to be done, our flyover footage in the above video showcases the layout and features of our new holes as they begin taking shape.
-A feature of particular note is the new 8th green and the lake as inspired by the iconic 10th hole at The Belfry which should provide an excellent challenge for members and visitors alike.
+A feature of particular note is the new 8th green and the lake as inspired by the iconic 10th hole at The Belfry, which should provide an excellent challenge for members and visitors alike.